sensorgroup/sensordb/README.md

 -  Any user can have zero or more experiments
 -  Any experiment can have zero or more nodes
 -  Any node can have zero or more streams
 -  Any stream is a set of (timestamp,value) pairs.
+Each stream has one unit of measurement.

-Time is presented in unix timestamp format (milliseconds since epoch).
-A value is a real number (double precision float).
+Internally, timestamps are presented in unix format (milliseconds since epoch).
+Values (sensor readings) are presented as real numbers (double precision float).

 ### Data model in a Tree View
 ![](https://github.com/alisalehi/sensordb/raw/master/documents/er-tree.png)